How to Ensure the SaaS Solution?

 Privacy Statement and the Terms of Agreement should answer these questions at the basic level, but, probe in-depth to understand what happens to your data when the service term ends and you do not on board with them.
 How is the access to your data handled within their own organization?
 Do they share your data with anyone else as is or in an anonymized form?
 Will all data about your account and generated via your usage of their service be purged programmatically and permanently from their system?
 Will you be able to acquire a copy of that data if you choose to?

-End-to-end encryption ensures that the subscriber’s data always stored in a secured manner, all user-server interactions also exchange data in a secure manner through SSL transmission.
+End-to-end encryption ensures that the subscriber’s data always stored in a secure manner, all user-server interactions also exchange data in a secure manner through SSL transmission.
 The data can include both your company details as well as your user data that the third-party service provider has access to.
 This is especially important if public cloud services are used.

 Check how often SaaS vendor conducts the application security assessment, who performs it, do they perform frequent automated assessments as well as thorough penetration test-based assessments with the help of ethical hackers?
 Can you get access to those reports?
 Also, can you access a central dashboard where you can view their SAAS application security posture regularly?

-Ask the vendor if they have the ability to identify, monitor, and protect from any malicious attacks and hacking attempts and are they able to resolve new zero-day threats quickly in their SAAS application.
+Ask the vendor if they have the ability to identify, monitor, and protect from any malicious attacks and hacking attempts, and are they able to resolve new zero-day threats quickly in their SAAS application.
 Can you get access to the detailed reports or Firewall dashboards to verify the same?

 When the SaaS service provider has such certifications as the PCI DSS, it means that they have undergone regular and rigorous security audits and that their security management, software design, network architecture, security policies, and other critical protective measures are up to date with the compliance requirements.